Kylie Jenner getting reality TV show called ‘Life of Kylie’

-LOS ANGELES (AP) — Kylie Jenner is getting an E! reality series of her own.
+LOS ANGELES — Kylie Jenner is getting an E! reality series of her own.

 The cable network has announced plans for a “Keeping up with the Kardashians” spinoff titled “Life of Kylie.”